mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 :::info

-To create Marketplace items you need to be a *Company Owner* or a *Project Administrator*
+To create Marketplace items you need to be a *Company Owner* or a *Project Administrator* at Company level

 :::